EdithYounes/ASD_Gene_Analysis/README.md

 **The Random Forest classifier** achieved strong performance in distinguishing ASD from control samples.
 This suggests that **patterns within gene expression data can be leveraged by machine learning models to detect disease-associated signatures.**

 ---

+## Limitations of the Study

+While this analysis demonstrates how machine learning can identify patterns in gene expression data, several limitations should be considered.

+**Limited sample size**
+Gene expression datasets often contain a relatively small number of samples compared to the large number of genes measured.
+This high-dimensional setting can increase the risk of overfitting in machine learning models.

+**Single dataset analysis**
+This study relies on a single microarray dataset (GSE18123).
+Results may vary across different cohorts or experimental platforms.
+Validation using independent datasets would strengthen the robustness of the findings.

+**Microarray technology limitations**
+Microarray platforms measure gene expression using predefined probes and have lower resolution compared to modern RNA sequencing technologies.

+**Biological interpretation requires further validation**
+Although the model identifies candidate genes associated with ASD, machine learning feature importance does not establish causal relationships.
+Experimental validation and pathway analysis would be required to confirm biological relevance.

+Despite these limitations, the project demonstrates how computational approaches can help prioritize candidate genes and explore molecular patterns associated with complex disorders such as Autism Spectrum Disorder.

+---